cardinal9999/Pekin/README.md

 Unlike other templating engines, Pekin barely uses regex, which means fewer errors.
 It has no package requirements.

-Pekin is extremely lightweight.
-It only weighs 9 kilobytes.
+Pekin is extremely lightweight — it only weighs 9 kilobytes.

 ## ✨ Features
 - Filters and parameters